 Level two complaint

-b) Fill out our online complaints form; OR
+b) Fill out our online complaints form; you will receive an automated acknowledgement almost instantly OR

 5 The Complaints Officer will record and monitor the progress of all complaints received at this level, to ensure that responses comply with the timescales.

 6. Normally a complaint at this level will be passed to the respective senior manager for investigation.